Jana-Elst/Abby/README.md

 - The filter on the page 'abbymomenten' isn't working.
 In the future it should work.
 - The website is only for mobile and not responsive at the moment.
 - The edit page isn't designed and working yet.
-- The the files could be cleaned up.
+- The files could be cleaned up.